VictorCazanave/svg-maps/packages/israel/README.md

 # 🇮🇳 Israel

-Contains all the states and union territories of israel:
+Contains all the states and union territories of Israel:
 * Golan Heights
+* Hadarom
+* Hamerkaz
 * Hazafon
 * Hefa
+* Jerusalem
 * Palestine
-* Hamerkaz
 * Tel-Aviv
-* Jerusalem
-* Hadarom

 ## Installation